anthonycor/gradlePlugin/README.md

 ## Release Notes

+### version 1.2.8
+*Released*: 5 June 2018
+(Earliest compatible LabKey version: 18.2)

+* added TeamCity parameter testValidationOnly for test that will do validation only (e.g. upgrade tests, blue-green)
+* dropDatabase will not happen if testValidationOnly is true

 ### version 1.2.7
 *Released*: 23 May 2018
 (Earliest compatible LabKey version: 18.2)

-* update ClientApiDistribution to include the new jdbc jar file.
+* update ClientApiDistribution to include the new jdbc jar file
 * enable multiple worker threads for the GWT compile

 ### version 1.2.6